 |Thermal liquid||Pressure and temperature||Mass flow rate and thermal flux|

 Note Generally, the product of each pair of Across and Through variables associated with a domain is power (energy flow in watts).
-The exceptions are pneumatic domain, where the product of pressure and mass flow rate is not power, magnetic domain, where the product of mmf and flux is not power, but energy, and the thermal liquid domain, where products of both variable pairs are not power.
+The exceptions are pneumatic domain (where the product of pressure and mass flow rate is not power), magnetic domain (where the product of mmf and flux is not power, but energy), and the two thermodynamic domains, thermal liquid and two-phase fluid (where products of both variable pairs are not power).
 These result in a pseudo-bond graph.

 Through and Across variables associated with all the energy flows form the basis of the mathematical model of the block.